 Circles, Let Us Count the Ways

 Here’s the deal.
 If you work with horses, circles are your friend.
 Use them.
 Abuse them.
 Incorporate them into every activity you can.
 If something isn’t working, circle.
 And when you get dizzy, keep on goin’.
 What is a circle?
 A circle is round-ish.
-Depending on what you’re doing, you may be in the center of the circle or on top …
+Depending on what you’re doing, you may be in the center of… Continue reading Circles, Let Us Count the Ways

 The Importance of Not Taking It Personally